PRAB > News & Knowledge > Editorials > Advanced fluid recycling systems cut waste – Today’s Motor Vehicles

 • Reamers: 26%

-Extending cutting tool lifespans and more efficiently using cutting fluid can earn the payback in less than a year.
+Extending cutting tool lifespans and using cutting fluid more efficiently can yield a payback in less than a year.

 Conclusion

-By investing in back-end equipment, manufacturers can efficiently reallocate labor, often their largest operational expense, more effectively and efficiently.
-A proactive approach to operational improvements, such as advanced recycling systems, can be especially helpful for shop managers trying to reduce financial strains during difficult market conditions.
+By investing in back-end equipment, manufacturers can more efficiently reallocate labor, often their largest operational expense.
+A proactive approach to operational improvements, such as implementing advanced recycling systems, can be especially helpful for shop managers seeking to mitigate financial strains during challenging market conditions.

-This editorial was originally published in Today’s Motor Vehicles.
+This editorial was originally published in Today’s Motor Vehicles magazine.